The LSAT Scoring System

 Types of LSAT Scores Reported

-All students who have taken the LSAT will receive an official score report.
-This report includes the total LSAT score (120 to 180), a percentile rank (where the test-taker ranks in comparison to others over the past three years), and a score band (a range of scores meant to account for the test's margin of error).
-Test-takers who have sat for the LSAT more than once will be given a score average and individual scores for all completed test attempts within the last five years.
-For disclosed LSAT administrations, students will also have access to their test questions and answers, which will allow them to calculate their raw sectional and total scores (the number of correct answers to the multiple-choice questions).
-This service is not offered for nondisclosed LSATs.
+All students who take the LSAT receive an official score report.
+This report includes: the total LSAT score, which ranges from 120 to 180; a percentile ranking showing where you rank in comparison to other test takers over the past three years; and a score band, a range of scores meant to account for the test's margin of error.
+Test takers who have taken the LSAT more than once will be given a score average, as well as individual scores for all tests completed within the last five years.

 Calculation of the LSAT Total Score